Thursday, December 16, 2010

 Washington state’s energy portfolio is diversifying rapidly.
 Regional hydropower is basically maxed out now, supplying just under 60% of Northwest electric needs.
 The region’s official power planning agency, the Northwest Power and Conservation Council, projects electricity needs increasing by about 3,400 average megawatts over the next 10 years, dropping hydropower’s share of the regional mix to just over 50% by 2020.
 Hydropower’s share will continue to drop as power consumption rises … and that doesn’t even take into account the climate change-related reductions in mountain snowpack that will cut hydropower capacity ever more deeply.

+Energy efficiency will meet the lion’s share of new needs, along with wind and other new renewable energy sources.
 Right now, we’re actually developing more wind power than the region currently needs, so much of this new clean energy is actually heading south to markets in California.
 As new clean sources of energy continue to come online in the Pacific Northwest, the importance of lower Snake River dams’ relatively small contribution to our region’s overall energy diet continues to shrink.
 Our region can survive, indeed even thrive, without the 1,200aMW generated by these dams – about a third of which is sold on the market to California and elsewhere since Northwest public utilities don’t need it.

 More information can be found at the NW Energy Coalition’s website.